 For good communication, you would must-know few common Nepali words like

 |Didi / Bahini||Older / younger or little sister|

 |Dhai / Bhai||Older / younger or little brother|

 All these greetings in Nepali help you a lot in your business meetings or family trips.
 Communication plays a crucial role in winning hearts, so if you want to go anywhere, you must learn the basics of greetings.
 How can you learn these greetings?
 Don't worry; I could solve your problem.
-Check out the ling app.
+Check out the Ling app from Simya Solutions.
 It would help you in learning.
 Make your strong command of the Nepali language.